 The lakes surrounding offers stunning scenery of rocky mountains plunging into the crystal clear water.
 Sunsets are one of a kind, and the nights provide the Lake its nickname of “lake of stars” as you can see hundreds of little lights coming from the fishermen boats.

-Scuba diving: The lake is a popular destination for scuba diving with people visiting specially to dive.
-Many resorts along the lake shore offer scuba diving at very good prices.
+Scuba diving: The lake is a popular destination for scuba diving with people visiting especially to dive.
+Many resorts along the lakeshore offer scuba diving at very good prices.
 Some even offer night dives, which is extremely popular as all the nocturnal creatures come out to play.

 Water sports: Different lodges offer varying water sports activities, some will offer motorized sports, such as wakeboarding and tubing, most will offer non-motorized activities such as kayaking.